sophicapri/sophicapri/README.md

 - 👋 Hi, I’m Sophie
-- 👀 I’m interested in Android Development
+- 👀 I’m an Android Developer
 - 🌱 I’m currently learning about Compose and Kotlin Multiplatform Mobile !
 - 📫 How to reach me: sophie.capricorne@gmail.com